-The mission of the Brabus Shadow 500 is to blend a luxury cabin cruiser consistent with the Brabus name with excellent handling characteristics of the Axopar name.
-The result is the best of both worlds… style and capability.
+The mission of the Shadow 500 Cabin is to blend a luxury cabin cruiser consistent with the BRABUS name with the excellent handling characteristics of the Axopar name.
+The result is the best of both worlds — style and capability.
 She not only makes an ideal commuter but quite possibly the perfect superyacht tender.

 - Best handling hull in class.
 Our tests have consistently shown this to be the case.

 - Five hull color schemes are available